habanoz/tech-feed/_posts/2024-02-26-java-virtual-threads-benchmark-comparison.md

 ## Analysis

 All applications were configured similarly, with the exception of the thread settings.
 Therefore, it’s reasonable to ascribe all observed differences to these thread settings.
+(It turns out this is not completely correct, because R2DBC probably involves different approaches.)

 ### Requests Per Second